Generic Name: ziprasidone (zi-PRAS-i-done)

 If OVERDOSE is suspected:

-Store ziprasidone capsules at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store ziprasidone capsules at room temperature between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep ziprasidone capsules out of the reach of children and away from pets.

 - If you have any questions about ziprasidone capsules, please talk with your doctor, pharmacist, or other health care provider.